Masataka Taniguchi: Taniguchi vs. Ishizawa

-Taniguchi was booked to make his first WBO mini-flyweight title defense against Kai Ishizawa on April 22, 2022, in the main event of PBX Phoenix Battle 87, which was broadcast as a pay per view by Abema TV.
-The bout was a rematch of their September 21, 2019 meeting, which Taniguchi won by unanimous decision.
+Taniguchi was booked to make his first WBO mini-flyweight title defense against Kai Ishizawa on 22 April 2022, in the main event of PBX Phoenix Battle 87, which was broadcast as a pay per view by Abema TV.
+The bout was a rematch of their 21 September 2019 meeting, which Taniguchi won by unanimous decision.
 It took place at the Korakuen Hall in Tokyo, Japan.
 Although Taniguchi weighed in at 47.6 kg, 0.2 below the championship limit, Ishizawa came in 2.5 kg above the limit.
 Ishizawa failed to make weight in his second attempt as well, as he weighed in at 49.9 kg.
 Ishizawa was allowed to compete after making 49.9 kg on the day of the fight, although he was ineligible to win the title.
 Taniguchi retained the belt by an eleventh-round technical knockout, forcing a referee stoppage with a flurry of punches at the 2:29 minute mark of the penultimate round.
 He was leading on the scorecards at the time of the stoppage, with all three judges having scored the fight 99–91 in his favor.

 Taniguchi vs. Jerusalem

 Taniguchi is scheduled to make his second WBO championship defense against the one-time WBC mini-flyweight title challenger Melvin Jerusalem.
-The bout was scheduled as the main event of "3150 FIGHT vol.4" and took place at the Osaka Prefectural Gymnasium in Osaka, Japan on January 6, 2023.
+The bout was scheduled as the main event of "3150 FIGHT vol.4" and took place at the Osaka Prefectural Gymnasium in Osaka, Japan on 6 January 2023.
 It was broadcast by Abema TV.
 Taniguchi lost the fight by a second-round technical knockout.
 He was dropped with a one-two combination near the beginning of the round and remained unsteady on his feet despite beating the ten-count, which prompted referee Roberto Ramirez Jr. to wave the bout off.

+Light flyweight

+Taniguchi vs. Horikawa

+Taniguchi made his light flyweight debut against the former OPBF and Japanese light flyweight champion Kenichi Horikawa on 5 August 2023, at the Korakuen Hall in Tokyo, Japan in the main event of a U-Next broadcast show.
+He won the fight by majority decision, with two scorecards of 96–94 in his favor and one even 95–95 scorecard.
+Taniguchi revealed that he had suffered a broken jaw in the fifth round during a post-fight interview.
+He successfully underwent surgery on 9 August.
+Taniguchi fully recovered by the end of February 2024, when he was permitted by his physician to once again train and spar at full intensity.

+Taniguchi vs. Abcede

+On 17 April 2024, Taniguchi's representatives Treasure Boxing Promotion held a press conference at the Watanabe Gym in Shinagawa to announce he would face Jaysever Abcede on 11 May 2024.
+The contest will take place at the Paradise City Grand Ballroom in Incheon, South Korea, as an undercard fight for the flyweight bout between Hiroto Kyoguchi and Vince Paras.